 Widow says she asked husband about leaving United States

-Two others injured -- victim's friend and a bar patron
+Two others injured in shooting -- victim's friend and a bar patron

-The widow of an Indian man killed in a Kansas bar said she was constantly worried about violence against foreigners in the United States, but her husband had assured her everything would be OK.
+The widow of the man killed said she was constantly worried about violence against foreigners in the United States, but her husband had assured her everything would be OK.

 “I told him many a times, ‘Should we think about going back?
 Should we think about going to a different country?’
 He said, ‘No,’ ” Sunayana Dumala said, according to video recorded by CNN affiliate KCTV-TV.